openrepair/tools/README.md

 Feedback and contributions welcome.

 Aiming for efficiency, simplicity, readability and maintainability.
 One day.
+Maybe.

 ## About the data